ablotekar/OneD-Fluid-Simulation-Python/README.md

 ## Note
-This code take huge time for computation.
-Hence, its not practile to use for any research.
-It has written to understand the algorithm.
+This code takes a huge time to compute.
+Hence, it's not practical to use for any research.
+It is written to understand the algorithm.
 If user is interested to do fluid simulation please use [fortran version of 1D fluid code.](https://github.com/ablotekar/oneD-fluid-simulation-code-fortran.git)

 ## Credits